 Today I welcome Anna of The Imagination Tree who is sharing her inspiring discovery boxes with us.
-When I first saw Anna post about the discovery box I thought, “Wow, that is such a great idea,” and I still love how wonderful they are for encouraging creative, open ended play!
+When I first saw Anna post about the discovery box I thought, “Wow, that is such a great idea,” I love how wonderful they are for encouraging creative, open ended play!

 Young children learn about the world around them by exploring with all their senses.
 They need to be presented with a range of natural, tactile, multi-sensory objects to examine and investigate, rather than brightly coloured plastic toys with a noisy, one-function purpose, of which they quickly get bored.